Australia’s Country Codes

-- Do not include a leading ‘0’ in the international call sequence – it is only used in Australia for domestic long distance calls.
+- Do not dial a leading ‘0’ when calling from outside Australia – it is only used in Australia for domestic long distance calls.

 - A leading '+' in the phone number means 'dial your country's exit code'.